Ramón Marrero Aristy: Death

+He was assassinated on July 17, 1959, in the National Palace and transferred along with his assassinated driver, Luis Concepción, to the Cazabito hill, Constanza, to fake a car accident.

-Trujillo held him responsible for the content of an article published on July 12, 1959 in The New York Times, in which his government was accused of being corrupt.
+Trujillo held him responsible for the content of an article published on July 12, 1959, in The New York Times, in which his government was accused of being corrupt.
 A week later, his body was found charred inside his car on a cliff on the Santo Domingo-Constanza highway.
 He died on July 17 at the age of 47.